 Don’t you hate getting an unsolicited email (spam)?
-Whenever someone you don’t know calls you, mails you, or emails you something, they are trying to sell you something, so remember that.
+Whenever someone you don’t know calls you, or emails you, they are trying to sell you something, so remember that.

 Phone solicitors today have gotten pretty slick with recorded messages to sound like there is a real person asking you questions, or official-looking mail you receive that attempts to appear important enough that you better respond (or else), and email messages that try to get you to take action regarding something of interest to you.